What is an Enterprise Adviser?

 Here are some materials to support you to inspire and prepare students for work:

-- Resources for Enterprise Advisers on the Careers and Enterprise Company website
+- Resources for Enterprise Advisers on The Careers and Enterprise Company website

-- Extensive free resources from BarclaysLifeSkills for employers and schools to use with young people to help them to understand and develop the key skills they need to go forward into work.
+- Barclays LifeSkills offer free activities for employers and schools to use with young people to help them understand and develop the key skills they need to progress into work.

 More ideas to bring employers and students together:

 - Creative Cafés are dynamic half-day events where students meet diverse employers in an informal café-style setting.
 Structured around a series of tasks, with 6-10 young people per employer, students engage with all the employers through short 5-minute ‘speed dating’ conversations or tasks, before electing to join two employers to do a half hour practical challenge.
 CultureShift can help you to set this up.